Jenee Fleenor: Career

 Fleenor plays fiddle, mandolin and acoustic guitar.
 She also is a singer-songwriter.

 Early in her career, she toured with Martina McBride and Terri Clark.
 In the 2010s, she began playing mandolin and acoustic guitar to compensate for low industry demand for fiddle.
 She was named the Country Music Association's Touring Musician of the Year in 2015.
 She began performing with Jon Pardi, a neotraditional singer-songwriter credited with helping to keep traditional instruments in popular country.
 She performed fiddle on Pardi's 2019 album Heartache Medication, including the song by the same title.

 In 2019, she released her debut album, Fiddle & Steel.
 That same year, she was nominated for, and awarded, the Country Music Association's Musician of the Year Award, the first for a woman.
 That same year, she was nominated for the Academy of Country Music's Speciality Instrument Player of the Year Award, the only woman to ever be nominated for the award.
 Fleenor has toured with Steven Tyler, Jon Pardi and Blake Shelton.
 She also performed in the house band on The Voice.

-In 2023 she helped launch an American acoustic all-star band, Wood Box Heroes with Josh Martin, Barry Bales, Seth Taylor and Matt Menefee.
+In 2023 she helped launch an American acoustic all-star band, Wood Box Heroes (with Josh Martin, Barry Bales, and Matt Menefee) and in 2024 they had the most played song on Bluegrass radio with “Cross The Line.”

+In 2024 she started touring with George Strait and the Ace in the Hole Band after the passing of his long time fiddler and one of her fiddle heroes, Gene Elders.